Secret Strategies for Potty Training Your Puppy

 Strategy #7: Make Sure That Bladder Empties!

-You may be baffled when you send your puppy out, she pees, and right when you get back inside, your puppy urinates in front of you.
+You may be baffled when you send your puppy out, she pees, and right when you get back inside, your puppy urinates more in front of you.
+Or maybe your puppy doesn't pee at all outside only to pee once back inside.
 What gives?

 Of course, if you think your puppy is peeing more than it should, you should rule out medical conditions.
 A urinary tract infection or other medical disorder may the culprit.